Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Subsequential limits of LFPP are weak LQG metrics

+From the fact that $D$ is a $\xi$-additive local metric, we already know that the $D_h$-internal metric $D_h(\cdot,\cdot;U)$ is conditionally independent from $h$ given $h|_U$.
+If we also knew that this metric is a.s.\ determined by $h$, then this would imply that $D_h(\cdot,\cdot;U)$ is a.s.\ determined by $h|_U$,\footnote{\changes{This is a general probability fact: if $X,Y$ are random variables and $X$ and $f(X)$ are conditionally independent given $Y$ for some measurable $f$, then given an event $E$ in the $\sigma$-algebra generated by $f(X)$, we have $E \in \sigma(X)$ and therefore $P(E| \sigma(Y)) = P(E| \sigma(Y))^2$; i.e., $E \in \sigma(Y)$.}} which is the statement of Axiom~\ref{item-metric-local}.
+Therefore, to prove Proposition~\ref{prop-meas-general}, it is enough to show that $D$ is a.s.\ determined by $h$.
+In other words, it suffices to show that, if $D$ and $\wt{D}$ are conditionally independent samples from the conditional distribution of $D$ given $h$, then a.s.\ $D=\wt{D}$.

+To prove this result in the continuous metric setting~\cite{local-metrics}, it is enough to show that a.s.\ $D(z,w)=\wt{D}(z,w)$ for each fixed $z,w \in U$, since this means that a.s.\ $D(z,w)=\wt{D}(z,w)$ simultaneously for all $z,w \in \BB{Q}^2 \cap U$, and we can then extend to all $z,w \in U$ since $D$ and $\wt D$ are continuous.
+The challenge in our setting is that the metrics are required only to be lower semicontinuous, so we cannot extend the equality $D(z,w) = \wt D(z,w)$ for pairs of rational points $z,w \in U$ to all pairs of points in $U$.
+However, as we showed in footnote~\ref{footnote-rational}, if we can show that a.s.\ $D(O,O') = \wt D(O,O')$ for all pairs of rational \emph{circles} $O,O'$ in $U$, then we can apply the lower semicontinuity of $D$ and $\wt D$ to deduce that a.s.\ $D = \wt D$.
+Thus, we can implement the general approach in~\cite{local-metrics}, where we modify their approach to analyze distances between pairs of fixed rational circles rather than distances between pairs of fixed points.

+We first prove a proposition that implies a weaker result: namely, that $D$ and $\wt{D}$ are a.s.\ bi-Lipschitz equivalent with deterministic Lipschitz constant.
+(The proof is very similar to that of~\cite[Theorem 1.6]{local-metrics}.)

-\begin{lem}[Bi-Lipschitz equivalence] Suppose that $(h,D,\wt{D})$ is a coupling of $h$ with two random lower semicontinuous metrics $D,\wt{D}$ on a connected open set $U \subset \BB{C}$ that are jointly\footnote{Just as in the continuous metric setting~\cite[Definitions 1.2 and 1.5]{local-metrics}, we consider $D,\wt{D}$ \emph{jointly} local and $\xi$-additive if Definitions~\ref{defn-local-metric} and~\ref{defn-xi-additive} hold with conditional independence replaced by conditional joint independence.} local and $\xi$-additive for $h$ and satisfy Axioms~\ref{item-metric-length},~\ref{item-metric-translate} and~\ref{item-metric-coord}.
-Then there is a deterministic constant $C$ such that a.s., for any fixed rational circles $O,O'$ in $U$, \end{lem}
+\begin{lem}[Bi-Lipschitz equivalence] Suppose that $(h,D,\wt{D})$ is a coupling of $h$ with two random lower semicontinuous metrics $D,\wt{D}$ on a connected open set $U \subset \BB{C}$ that are conditionally iid given $h$.
+Moreover, assume that each metric is local and $\xi$-additive for $h$ and satisfies Axioms~\ref{item-metric-length},~\ref{item-metric-translate} and~\ref{item-metric-coord}.
+Then there is a deterministic constant $C$ such that a.s., for any fixed rational circles $O,O'$ in $U$, (In particular, by lower semicontinuity of $D$ and $\wt D$, this implies that a.s.\ $\wt D(z,w) \leq C D(z,w)$ for any fixed $z,w \in U$.) \end{lem}